Royal Tournament, Field Gun Race 1999 |

 ~

-At that time the Earl's Court Arena was one of the few spaces in the country capable of mounting large scale events like the Royal Tournament under cover before a seated audience.
+In the 1950's, the Earl's Court Arena was one of the few spaces in the country capable of mounting large scale events like the Royal Tournament under cover before a seated audience.
 It could accommodate military vehicles and even stabling facilities for the horses (it was regularly used for indoor Show jumping events and for the 1948 Olympics).
 For the Royal Tournament it was also conveniently close to a number of barracks including Chelsea Barracks, home of the Queen's Guards.
-The building itself was also used for Exhibitions and Award ceremonies like The Brits.
+The building itself was also used for Exhibitions, Fairs (above) and Award ceremonies like The Brits.
 Unusually for a big arena it was very easy to get to being directly opposite the Earl's Court tube station.
 It had a striking 'Art Deco' frontage but was controversially demolished in 2017.

 No comments: